gymshark/ios-stack-kit/README.md

 ## Getting Started

-StackKit works by extending off of any `UIView`, adding a `UIStackView` to the parents subview, setting the constraints and then appending the views to the stack provided to it via the [ResultBuilder](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md) This process makes laying out you UI programatically effortless and because it is simply using [UIStackView](https://developer.apple.com/documentation/uikit/uistackview) underneath, all the same layout logic still applies.
+StackKit works by extending off of any `UIView`, adding a `UIStackView` to the parents' subview, setting the constraints, and then appending the views to the stack provided to it via the [ResultBuilder](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md) This process makes laying out you UI programmatically effortless and because it is simply using [UIStackView](https://developer.apple.com/documentation/uikit/uistackview) underneath, all of the same layout logic still applies.

 If you haven't used UIStackView's before or need a refresher, I highly recommend checking out this [article](https://www.raywenderlich.com/2198310-uistackview-tutorial-for-ios-introducing-stack-views).
 Result builders are also key to the power of StackKit as well as SwiftUI.
 To get a better understanding of them check out this [article](https://www.swiftbysundell.com/articles/deep-dive-into-swift-function-builders/).
 They are awesome 🔥.

-With StackKit there is 4 main types of Stacks that you can use.
+With StackKit there are 4 main types of Stacks that you can use.
 VStack, HStack, VScroll and HScroll.
 Here are some common code examples below to help you get started with StackKit by extending off your UIView's.

 #### UIViewController